 In this explainer, we will learn how to equate, add, and subtract complex numbers.

-We begin by recalling the definition of a complex number.
+We begin by recalling the definition of a complex number and some notations for complex numbers.

 Definition: Complex Numbers

-A complex number is a number of the form , where both and are real numbers and is defined as the solution to the equation .
+A complex number is a number of the form , where both and are real numbers and is the square root of .
 The set of all complex numbers is denoted by .

 For a complex number , we define the real part of to be and write